 Removing Debris from New York's Jamaica Bay

-American Littoral Society and the NOAA Marine Debris Program pilot a marine debris removal project in New York's Jamaica Bay.
+American Littoral Society and the NOAA Marine Debris Program piloted a marine debris removal project in New York's Jamaica Bay.

 What’s the project?